shapeshed/shapeshed.com/content/posts/curving_the_edges_of_images_in_photoshop.md

 ### Step two - Select the Curved Rectangle

 In order to create a mask you need to select the curved rectangle you have just drawn.
 To do this hover over the preview of the shape in the layers window.
 In the example this is the red square.
-Hold down the Apple Key on a Mac (<strike>ALT</strike> CTRL on Windows) and you will see a white rectangle appear next to the hand.
+Hold down the Apple Key on a Mac (CTRL on Windows) and you will see a white rectangle appear next to the hand.
 Click and the shape will be selected - you will note the familiar black and white edge to the shape showing it is selected.

 ![Select the Curved Rectangle][4]